NetApp/trident/docs/kubernetes/troubleshooting.rst

 * When using RedHat CoreOS, it is important to make sure that ``iscsid`` is enabled on the worker nodes and started by default.
 This can be done using OpenShift MachineConfigs or by modifying the ignition templates.
+* A common problem you could encounter when using Trident with `Azure NetApp Files <https://azure.microsoft.com/en-us/services/netapp/>`_ is when the tenant and client secrets come from an app registration with insufficient permissions.
+For a complete list of Trident requirements, check :ref:`Azure Preparation<azure_prep>`.
 * If there are problems with mounting a PV to a container, ensure that ``rpcbind`` is installed and running.
 Use the required package manager for the host OS and check if ``rpcbind`` is running.
 You can check the status of the ``rpcbind`` service by running